Getting help

 Anki

-• To change the font when reviewing, please see here.
+• To change the font you see when reviewing, please see here.

 AnkiMobile

-• You can also tap on Tools while reviewing to adjust the font scaling relative to the computer version
+• You can also tap on the blue cog while reviewing to adjust the font scaling relative to the computer version.

 Changing the interface language